 The first goal of the Thesis was to investigate influence of grafting a 2-opt based local searcher into the standard genetic algorithm, for solving the Traveling Salesman Problem.
 It is known that genetic algorithms are very successful when implemented for many NP-hard problems.
 However, they are much more effective if some specific knowledge about particular problem is utilized.
-In our experiment in Chapter 3 we compared two direct techniques, with our grafted genetic algorithms.
-Solutions from Concorde and greedy algorithm were added for better comparison.
+In our experiment in Chapter 3 we compared two canonical techniques, with our grafted genetic algorithms.
+For the reference, solutions from Concorde, state of the art TSP solver, and greedy algorithm were added for better comparison.
 Quantitative results on test cases from TSPLIB show that grafted algorithms have advantages.
-Even when both components have serious drawbacks, their grafted combinations exhibit very good behaviour.
-Results on examples from TSPLIB show that this method combines good qualities from both methods applied and outperforms each individual method.
+Even when both components have serious drawbacks, the grafted versions show very good behaviour.
+Results on examples from TSPLIB show that grafting (hybridization) combines good qualities from both methods applied and outperforms each individual method.
 Our experiments further show that the best results are obtained when hybridization occurs in the last generations of the GA.
-This seems to be in line with classical meta-heuristic algorithms like simulated annealing, which stop their diversification in the last iterations.
-On one hand the less frequent application of hybridization decreased the average running time of the algorithm from 14.62 sec to 2.78 sec at 100% and 10% hybridization respectively, while on the other hand the quality of solution on average deteriorated only from 0.21% till 1.40% worse than the optimal solution.
+This seems to be in line with classical meta-heuristic algorithms like simulated annealing, which stops its diversification in the last iterations.
+On one hand the less frequent application of hybridization decreased the average running time of the algorithm from $14.62 \sec to 2.78 \sec at 100\%$ and 10% hybridization respectively, while on the other hand the quality of solution on average deteriorated only from 0.21% till 1.40% worse than the optimal solution.
 We showed, that even a small hybridization substantially improves the quality of the result.
 Moreover, the hybridization in fact does not deteriorate the running time too much.

-The second goal of the Thesis was to describe a new problem from graph theory, named the Traveling Visitor Problem.
-Although the new problem is similar to the Traveling Salesman Problem, when we try to solve it with the Naïve algorithm we get solutions far from optimal.
-The minimum cost solutions for the Traveling Visitor Problem instances tested in the paper are provided by our Koper Algorithm.
+The second goal of the Thesis was to study a new problem from graph theory, named the Traveling Visitor Problem.
+Although the new problem is similar to the Traveling Salesman Problem, when we try to solve it in the same way using the Naïve algorithm we get solutions far from optimal.
+The minimum cost solutions to the Traveling Visitor Problem instances in the paper are provided by the Koper Algorithm.
 The tested benchmarks used come from three real instances made using tourist maps of cities of Venice, Belgrade and Koper and two modified instances from TSPLIB.
 In all tested cases the Koper Algorithm significantly outperforms the Naïve Algorithm for solving the Traveling Visitor Problem - quality of solutions differs from 6.52% to 354.46%.